Who was Harold Russell?

 And despite winning two Oscars, he wasn’t a professional actor.
 But his story is much more interesting than that.

-If you look closely at the photograph on the left you’ll see why.
+If you look closely at the photograph above you’ll see why.

 Harold Russell had no hands